* This is the Consumer Version. *

 Hemangiomas that cause symptoms are very rare.
 Symptoms are more likely if hemangiomas are larger than about 1 1/2 inches (4 cm).
 These tumors may cause abdominal discomfort and bloating and, less often, loss of appetite, nausea, a feeling of being full after eating a small meal, and pain.

 In infants, hemangiomas usually disappear on their own.
 However, occasionally hemangiomas are large and cause problems, such as widespread blood clotting and heart failure.
-These tumors require treatment, which may include drugs (such as corticosteroids), a procedure to block the hemangioma's blood supply (called selective hepatic artery embolization), and sometimes surgery to remove the tumor.
+These tumors require treatment, which may include drugs (such as corticosteroids), a procedure to block the hemangioma’s blood supply (called selective hepatic artery embolization), sometimes surgery to remove the tumor, and, rarely, liver transplantation.